-We and our subsidiaries sponsor defined contribution savings and profit sharing plans, which collectively cover virtually all employees.
+We and our subsidiaries sponsor defined contribution savings and profit sharing plans, which collectively cover virtually all eligible employees.
 Employer matching contributions are calculated using a formula based on employee contributions.
-We and our subsidiaries made matching contributions of \$38 million, \$21 million and \$11 million to these 401(k) savings plans for the years ended December 31, 2013, 2012 and 2011, respectively.
+We and our subsidiaries made matching contributions of \$50 million, \$38 million and \$21 million to these 401(k) savings plans for the years ended December 31, 2014, 2013 and 2012, respectively.